 Kale is a powerful beauty-boosting leafy green.
 It contains high levels of vitamin C and vitamin A, which help promote collagen production and cell growth respectively, helping to improve the skin.
 Kale is also rich in numerous vitamins, minerals, and phytonutrients, and is alkaline-forming, which helps to minimize and prevent inflammation in the body.

 Kale tastes good when combined with fruits in smoothies, drowned and simmered in a beautiful soup, or sautéed with a sauce.
 However, this recipe allows you to relish kale’s unique flavor all on its own—plus these chips are easy to prep and cook.
-If you can’t find a zaatar spice mix like the one in my recipe, you may mix together a small amount of oregano or marjoram, with dried lemon peel, and sesame seeds to make your own similarly flavored spice blend, or simply grate a small amount of fresh lemon peel (zest) over the top along with the sea salt and the olive oil before baking.
+If you can’t find a zaatar spice mix like the one in my recipe, try mixing together a small amount of oregano or marjoram with dried lemon peel, and sesame seeds to make your own similarly-flavored spice blend, or simply grate a small amount of fresh lemon peel (zest) over the top along with the sea salt and the olive oil before baking.

 THE RECIPE: ZESTY ZAATAR KALE CHIPS

 1 bunch kale, rinsed, dried, leaves torn off into big bite-sized pieces